About the Course

 Genius Hour encompasses an amazing stepped-through process, with tremendous learning outputs and is beloved of children everywhere.
 You won’t be able to stop them learning!

-Will you be the one that brings Genius Hour back to your school in September 2017?
+Will you be the one that brings Genius Hour back to your school in September 2023?
+Enrol today and prepare to discover a whole new way of doing learning!

 This course aims to: